shayannikoohemat/MappingLibrary_2021/Tools/indoor_geometry_reconstruction_v2/geometry_modeling/ReadMe.md

 The input of this function is the output of MergSurfaces() from utils tool OR from ModelingInteriorWalls() from previous step (B4).
 Run `Generate_offset_dist_map()` and `GenerateVolumetricWalls()` respectively.
 The 2nd function needs the output of Generate_offset_dist_map().
-The input values for `Generate_offset_dist_map()` should be the expected wall thickness.
+Important note here is the role of `Generate_offset_dist_map()`, it uses `wall thicknes` stored in `residual_tag` during `mergesurface()`.
+So leave the `lower_wall_thickness` and `upper_wall_thickness` values as default=0, to use calculated `wallthickness`.
+But if you want to normalize all the walls to a lower and upper thickness to force all the walls look the same then set here the two parameters which represent the min and max of wall thickness.

- Inputs divided by 2 will be offset_distance .
-The argument `fix_offset_dist` multiplied by 2 is the thickness of the wall for walls without two sides.
+Similarly, walls without two sides, hence with a zero `wallthickness` attribute, can have an offset as wall thickness, then the argument `fix_offset_dist` for `GenerateVolumetricWalls()` multiplied by 2 is the thickness of the wall for such cases.

   **outptus**